 • Construction thread to match spaghetti bias and rickrack

-• Retro Christmas Stitchin’ CD from the Sew Beautiful Embroidery Collection
+• Retro Christmas Stitchin’ from the Sew Beautiful Embroidery Collection

 • Decorative embroidery thread (as per your selected designs)